-- 27. Ministries and Departments are requested to examine their expenditure under the Sub-head Current Transfers and Subsidies with a view to reducing and/or, in some instances, eliminating such transfer payments. - 28.
-Requests for allocations to Non-Profit Institutions must be accompanied by audited accounts for 2022, Revised Projections for 2023 and justification for the allocation requested in respect of 2024.
-In the absence of audited accounts, unaudited accounts must be submitted with an explanation. - Where new/increased allocations are being recommended for Organizations and Institutions, the appropriate Cabinet approval must be stated.
+- 27. Ministries and Departments are requested to examine their expenditure under the Subhead Current Transfers and Subsidies with a view to reducing and/or, in some instances, eliminating such transfer payments. - 28.
+Requests for allocations to Non-Profit Institutions must be accompanied by audited accounts for 2023, Revised Projections for 2024 and justification for the allocation requested in respect of 2025.
+In the absence of audited financial accounts, unaudited financial accounts must be submitted with an explanation. - 29.
+Where new/increased allocations are being recommended for Organizations and Institutions, the appropriate Cabinet approval must be stated.
 No increase in subventions would be entertained without reference to the appropriate Cabinet Minute.
 For existing allocations, you are also required to specify the types of contributions that are to be made to the Organizations and Institutions, e.g., contribution to the regular budget, yearly subscription, arrears and whether payments are made quarterly, semi-annually, or annually. - 30.
-Debt servicing payments that are due to be paid in the fiscal year 2024 by any Ministry, Department, Statutory Board or Similar Bodies must be reconciled with the Debt Management Division, Ministry of Finance, prior to submission of the Draft Estimates of Recurrent Expenditure.
+Debt servicing payments that are due to be paid in the fiscal year 2025 by any Ministry, Department, Statutory Board or Similar Bodies must be reconciled with the Debt Management Division, Ministry of Finance, prior to submission of the Draft Estimates of Recurrent Expenditure.